I am Mechanical Engineer for Mechatronic Simulations in the Machine Dynamics Team at TRUMPF Machine Tools.

-I am currently working as a Research Associate at the Institute of Engineering and Computational Mechanics (ITM) at the University of Stuttgart and I will graduate as Dr.-Ing. in August 2018.
-As an expert in the field of numerical simulations, system engineering and software development, I would love to shape the future at the a high-tech company.
+From 2013 until 2018, I worked as a Research Associate at the Institute of Engineering and Computational Mechanics (ITM) at the University of Stuttgart and I graduated as Dr.-Ing. in August 2018.
+As an expert in the field of numerical simulations, system engineering and software development, I love to shape the future at the high-tech company TRUMPF.

 Before my doctoral research, I studied Mechanical Engineering (Diploma) with the major subjects Technical Dynamics and Control Engineering at the University of Stuttgart.
 Due to my semester thesis about the Active Damping Control of Fire-Rescue Turntable Ladders, I became more and more fascinated by the modeling, simulation and control of mechatronical systems.
 As a result, I wrote my final thesis in the field of vehicle dynamics and active safety at the Institute for Dynamic Systems and Control (IDSC) at the ETH Zürich.
 Within this project, I developed simulation models and control strategies for a semi-trailer with a steered rearmost axle.